kenpratt/learning-js-and-node/README.md

 ## Intermission

+If you'd like more practice before continuing, try out these two problems:

+1. Implement a stopwatch program that has the following features:
+   * Starts at time = 0ms
+   * Can be started, paused, and reset.
+Each operation prints out the accumulated time in milliseconds when executed.
+   * Pause/resume should keep the current time in milliseconds intact.
+   * While running, says "mark" every 5 seconds (0s, 5s, 10s, 15s).
+   * You'll need to use `var tref = setTimeout(myFunction, millisecondsToWait);` and `clearTimeout(tref)`.

-If you'd like more practice before continuing, try out the music player problem.
-You'll need to use "setTimeout" to set a timer to change the song, and "clearTimeout" if buttons are pressed while the song is playing to cancel the currently scheduled song switch.
-You'll need "Math.random()" if you choose to implement shuffle mode.
+2. [Music player problem](https://github.com/kenpratt/learning-js-and-node/blob/master/music_player.md) ([sample output](https://github.com/kenpratt/learning-js-and-node/blob/master/music_player_sample_output.txt)).
+You'll need to use `setTimeout` and `clearTimeout`, as well as `Math.random()` if you choose to implement shuffle mode.
 Try to think of as many "corner cases" as you can and test them to see if they work.

 ## Reading time!